 The operation consisted in resection of the vasa deferentia, as in the previous case.
-The prostate gland became more painful and the swelling increased from opened a large abscess of the gland very freely into the rectum, by means of the Paquelin cautery, and tamponed the abscess cavity with iodoform gauze saturated with compound tincture of benzoin.
-The wounds over the vasa deferentia had already healed.
-The wound in the prostate healed in three weeks, and the patient has been perfectly well ever since, and has found no impairment of his sexual desire or power.
+The prostate gland became more painful and the swelling increased from day to day.
+One week after the first operation I opened a large abscess of the gland very freely into the rectum, by means of the Paquelin cautery, and tamponed the abscess cavity with iodoform gauze saturated with compound tincture of benzoin. wounds over the vasa deferentia had already healed.
+The wound in the prostate healed in three weeks, and found no impairment of his sexual desire or power.